-The Corporation is committed to successfully implementing this plan with the invaluable support of our Board, Shareholder Representative and other key stakeholders, including our funders and clients.
+Through these strategic focus areas, the IDC will contribute to building a stable, inclusive, and sustainable economy that benefits all South Africans.
+The economic environment presents opportunities for growth in the medium term, and the Corporation is committed to successfully implementing this plan with the invaluable support of our Shareholder Representative and other key stakeholders, including our funders and clients.